mryasharma/-FILE-INTEGRITY-CHECKER/README.md

 - Saves the original hash as a reference
 - Checks the current file hash against the original
 - Detects if the file has been modified

+ How to Use
+Step 1: Run the script
+ STEP 2: CHOOSE OPTIONS
+1. Save original file hash
+2. Check file integrity
+Step 3: Enter the full path of the file